urieco/weather-app/README.md

 # Description

-A weather forecast site using the Weather API
+A weather forecast site using the Weather API and GIPHY API.

 # Feature